Childcare in Ski Resorts

 What age will they take babies from?

-Hillwood Ski are based in Austria and will take babies as young as 6 weeks old.
-However, if you are looking to book a week or two away with a British tour operator then generally speaking the youngest they will care for is four months or 17 weeks old.
+Some companies will take babies as young as 6 weeks old, however, if you are looking to book a week or two away with a British tour operator then generally speaking the youngest they will care for is four months or 17 weeks old.

-Some parents may want to have the piece of mind where their child is when leaving them in resort with a ski school or crèche.
+Some parents may want to have the peace of mind where their child is when leaving them in resort with a ski school or creche.
 There are devices your child can wear and you can check on a mobile app where there location is.
 Most come as a watch the child can wear.
-For example the LG Red GizmoGadget has a cool fun design but also tracks GPS and also acts as a simple sports watch by tracking their physical activity too.

 Five things to remember when dropping the kids off for the day